bzurkowski/docker-workshops/managing-containers.md

   5f676173f668
   ```

   By default, hostname of a container is equal to its ID.
-What is the hostname of host OS?
+What is the hostname of your host OS?

 * Check information about operating system: